clbustos/rinruby/README.txt

 == FEATURES/PROBLEMS:

 * Pure Ruby.
 Works on Ruby 1.8.7, 1.9 and JRuby 1.4
-* Slower than RSRuby, but more robuts
+* Slower than RSRuby, but more robust

 == SYNOPSIS:
 Below is a simple example of RinRuby usage for simple linear regression.
 The simulation parameters are defined in Ruby, computations are performed in R, and Ruby reports the results.
 In a more elaborate application, the simulation parameter might come from input from a graphical user interface, the statistical analysis might be more involved, and the results might be an HTML page or PDF report.